By using cloud - init,you can perform a variety of configuration tasks.

 Add or change directives,for example,modify the

-directory or add directives tothe/etc / cloud/cloud.cfg.d
+cloud.cfgfile in the/etc / clouddirectory or add directives tothe/etc / cloud/cloud.cfg.ddirectory . -

 Run the

-can rerun.
+cloud - init cleancommand toclean directories so thatcloud - initcan rerun.
 You can also run the following commands as root toclean the VM:rm -Rf /var/lib/cloud/instances/ rm -Rf /var/lib/cloud/instance rm -Rf /var/lib/cloud/data/

 You can save the cleaned image as a new image anduse that image for multiple VMs.
 The new VMs will use updated